 Fiona is an experienced lobbyist with a commitment to giving voice to small business owners, individuals and groups and for the disabled.
-Fiona’s ground-breaking, innovative approach was demonstrated when she established ‘Business Crisis Support New Zealand.’
+Fiona’s ground-breaking, innovative approach was demonstrated when she established “Business Crisis Support NZ.”

-Running for nearly theww years, this Organisation offers support to those who have experienced business loss and addresses the impact the resulting challenges have for individuals on their mental health.
+Running for just over four years, this Organisation offers support to those who have experienced business loss and addresses the impact the resulting challenges have for individuals on their mental health.